anisbet/pipe/Readme.md

 -z - Suppress line output if column(s) test empty.
 -w - Output minimum an maximum width of column data.
 -T - Output in table form.
+-K - Output everything as a single column.
 ```
 Ordering, sorting, and splitting on non-pipe character
 ------------------------------------------------------